Tyler-OBrien/personal_website/content/posts/2022/06/29/Building-a-Cloudflare-Pages-Clone/index.md

 Github Pages, or Cloudflare Pages, are both great offerings for static sites that offer good integration with CI/CD and good performance.
 Cloudflare Pages specifically is built on top of Cloudflare's Workers KV Store, allowing your website, if popular enough, to exist in every one of Cloudflare's 350+ Datacenters, all for free.

 To replicate this functionality, I needed some technology or database that was made for cross datacenter or cross region replication, could store files and was multi-master.
 I ended up going with CouchDB, a NoSQL Eventually Consistent Database, with its powerful HTTP API, and simple HTTP-based replication that could deal with latency or even outages of replication targets gracefully.
 CouchDB supported Attachments as a way to store files, but it was only made for documents of 8 MB or so in size.
-Cloudflare Pages, or more specifically Cloudflare Workers KV, which is what Cloudflare Pages uses, only supports files of up to 25 MB, so I decided this was an acceptable trade-off.
+Cloudflare Pages only supports files of up to 25 MB, so I decided this was an acceptable trade-off.

 Looking back on this now, I could have gone with any database for metadata and SeaweedFS for the file layer, or any other generic file replication layer.
 Having it all in CouchDB did make things easier though.